 1) Production rates vary depending on the tonnage size of the stamping press.

-Each press has its own capabilities and limitations that establish the materials and operations that each specific press can and cannot handle.
+Each press has its own capabilities and limitations that establish the materials and operations that the stamping press can and cannot handle.

 GUIDE LIFT HEIGHT and FEED LENGTH are also key factors in establishing production rates in the stamping press.